mabravo641/mabravo641.github.io/_pages/about.md

 ## Scholarships and Grants

+- Best Poster Award at the TWiML 2024 workshop presented at NeurIPS WiML.
-- Outstanding Reviewer Award at NeurIPS D&B 2023 and 2022.
+Outstanding Reviewer Award at NeurIPS D&B in 2023 and 2022.
-- Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD) Research Grants - Doctoral Programmes in Germany, 2019/20; grant number: 57440921.
+- DAAD Research Grants for Doctoral Programs in Germany (2019/20), grant number 57440921.
-- German-Colombian Academic Cooperation between the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation grant BR 3815/9-1) and Universidad de los Andes, Colombia.
+German-Colombian Academic Cooperation between the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, grant BR 3815/9-1) and the Universidad de los Andes in Colombia.
+- Beca YERLY.
+Mathematical Program Scholarship for Academic Excellence (2012).
+Scholarship for Academic Excellence (2012).

 ## Teaching